Safavid Iran: Agriculture

 According to the historian Roger Savory, the twin bases of the domestic economy were pastoralism and agriculture.
-And, just as the higher levels of the social hierarchy was divided between the Turkish "men of the sword" and the Persian "men of the pen"; so were the lower level divided between the Turcoman tribes, who were cattle breeders and lived apart from the surrounding population, and the Persians, who were settled agriculturalists.
+And, just as the higher levels of the social hierarchy was divided between the Turkish "men of the sword" and the Persian "men of the pen", so were the lower levels divided between the Turcoman tribes, who were cattle breeders and lived apart from the surrounding population, and the Persians, who were settled agriculturalists.

 The Safavid economy was to a large extent based on agriculture and taxation of agricultural products.
 According to the French jeweller Jean Chardin, the variety in agricultural products in Iran was unrivaled in Europe and consisted of fruits and vegetables never even heard of in Europe.
 Chardin was present at some feasts in Isfahan were there were more than fifty different kinds of fruit.
 He thought that there was nothing like it in France or Italy:

 Despite this, he was disappointed when travelling the country and witnessing the abundance of land that was not irrigated, or the fertile plains that were not cultivated, something he thought was in stark contrast to Europe.
 He blamed this on misgovernment, the sparse population of the country, and lack of appreciation of agriculture amongst the Persians.

 In the period prior to Shah Abbas I, most of the land was assigned to officials (civil, military and religious).
 From the time of Shah Abbas onwards, more land was brought under the direct control of the shah.
 And since agriculture accounted for by far largest share of tax revenue, he took measures to expand it.
 What remained unchanged, was the "crop-sharing agreement" between whoever was the landlord, and the farmer.
-This agreement concisted of five elements: land, water, plough-animals, seed and labour.
+This agreement consisted of five elements: land, water, plough-animals, seed and labour.
 Each element constituted 20 percent of the crop production, and if, for instance, the farmer provided the labour force and the animals, he would be entitled to 40 percent of the earnings.
 According to contemporary historians, though, the landlord always had the worst of the bargain with the farmer in the crop-sharing agreements.
 In general, the farmers lived in comfort, and they were well paid and wore good clothes, although it was also noted that they were subject to forced labour and lived under heavy demands.

 Travel and caravanserais

-Horses were the most important of all the beasts of burden, and the best were brought in from Arabia and Central-Asia.
+Horses were the most important of all the beasts of burden, and the best were brought in from Arabia and Central Asia.
 They were costly because of the widespread trade in them, including to Turkey and India.
 The next most important mount, when traveling through Iran, was the mule.
-Also, the camel was a good investment for the merchant, as they cost nearly nothing to feed, carried a lot weight and could travel almost anywhere.
+Also, the camel was a good investment for the merchant, as they cost nearly nothing to feed, carried a lot of weight and could travel almost anywhere.